anderson92zolis/anderson92zolis/README.md

 - [Project 2: Dice Game](https://github.com/anderson92zolis/DiceGameNew): Project of Dice game with MySql and MongoDB database, JWT Security, and Junit testing and Mockito.
 - [Project 3: Ita challenges BCN](https://github.com/IT-Academy-BCN/ita-challenges-backend): Intership It Academy based in a web of Challenges, Java & Spring boot, Consul, Docker, Microservices, Scrum methodology.
 - [Project 4: Microservices with Spring boot 3](https://github.com/anderson92zolis/AliMicroservice): Explore essential concepts such as API Gateway, Config Server, Discovery Server, and hands-on implementation of two real-world microservices, Student and School.
+- [Project 5: Microservice architecture](https://github.com/anderson92zolis/microservicesAmigosCode): This project provides a comprehensive overview of the microservices architecture and how to build microservices using various technologies, including Docker, Eureka, OpenFeign, and Zipkin. and implementing of 3 real-world microservices, Clients, Customer, Fraud, Notification and Eureka-server.

 ## Contact